p2/OAuth2/README.md

 The code in this repo requires Xcode 6, the built framework can be used on **OS X 10.9** or **iOS 7** and later.
 Supported OAuth2 [flows](#flows) are the _code grant_ (`response_type=code`) and the _implicit grant_ (`response_type=token`).

+Since the Swift language is constantly evolving I am [adding tags](https://github.com/p2/OAuth2/releases) that mark which revision should work with which Xcode version.

 Usage
 -----